Hurence/logisland/plugins.md

     cp target/logisland-core-0.9.2.jar super-plugin/lib

-> log-island jar dependencies are not yet released on maven central (comming soon) so youll need to build them and copy the artefact somewhere in your project (lib folder for instance) in order to use it in your maven project
+> log-island jar dependencies are not yet released on maven central (comming soon) so you'll need to build them and copy the artefact somewhere in your project (lib folder for instance) in order to use it in your maven project

 ```
 ├── lib